Wilms Tumor

 View Patient Education

 Wilms tumor is an embryonal cancer of the kidney composed of blastemal, stromal, and epithelial elements.
 Genetic abnormalities have been implicated in the pathogenesis, but familial inheritance accounts for only 1 to 2% of cases.
-Diagnosis is by ultrasonography, abdominal CT, or MRI.
+Diagnosis is by ultrasound, abdominal CT, or MRI.
 Treatment may include surgical resection, chemotherapy, and radiation therapy.

 A chromosomal deletion of WT1 (a Wilms tumor suppressor gene) has been identified in some cases.
 Other associated genetic abnormalities include deletion of WT2 (a second Wilms tumor suppressor gene), loss of heterozygosity (LOH) of 16q and 1p, and inactivation of the WTX gene.
+Wilms tumor is primarily nonfamilial; only approximately 2% of patients have a family member with the disease (2).

-About 10% of cases manifest with other congenital abnormalities, especially genitourinary abnormalities, but also hemihypertrophy (asymmetry of the body).
+Approximately 10% of cases manifest with other congenital abnormalities, especially genitourinary abnormalities, but also hemihypertrophy (asymmetry of the body).
 WAGR syndrome is the combination of Wilms tumor (with WT1 deletion), aniridia, genitourinary malformations (eg, renal hypoplasia, cystic disease, hypospadias, cryptorchidism), and intellectual disablity.

 Symptoms and Signs of Wilms Tumor